The Mystery of Robin Johnson

 Here is what I found out recently.
 Splitz was released by Vestron Video in 1986.
 The reason it was hard to find was that they were not priced for home sales, but around $80 to be sold directly to video rental stores.
 Your local rental shop would need to order it from the Vestron catalog, but they were probably more interested in ordering popular movies like Dirty Dancing.
 When Vestron went out of business in 1991, it's library of movies were acquired by LIVE Home Video which then re-released Splitz on their budget video label Avid Home Entertainment.
 It was in a redesigned box with a photo of a cheerleader, most likely not from the movie, jumping in front of an all sky background.
 I was still buying VHS tapes at the time and do not remember seeing it an any of the stores I went to.
 However, seeing as it was in a radically different box, it is possible I saw it in a store but did not recognize it.
 It was released again in 1998 by Gemstone Entertainment as an ultra-low budget video, most likely in SLP mode to save money on the tapes.
 Once again the box was redesigned, going back to the original artwork, but shrunken and turned vertical and printed on an all white box.
 In the space underneath was a list of all the recording artists who's songs were in the film.
 Once again, I had no idea it was available.

 The only time I thought of looking for Splitz on DVD was in 2000 when Anchor Bay released Times Square on DVD.
 The store I bought it in, J&R, assured me that Splitz had never been released on DVD, nor was it scheduled to be released.
 Splitz was finally released on DVD in 2009 by Liberty International, using the same full screen edited for television VHS master used for the previous releases.
 But by that time I was no longer looking for it.
 When I first got the idea for this article a couple of months ago, I discovered that a company called Code Red had released Splitz remastered from a widescreen theatrical print in 2015.
 Certainly It should have been easy to buy a 2015 release in 2016, right?
 Wrong!
 Amazon had no listing for the Code Red release.
-The Code Red website neither lists Splitz for sale, nor lists it as out of print.
-I know it was released.
+The Code Red website did not list Splitz for sale, nor lists it as out of print.
+I knew it had been released.
 I found it for bid on eBay, with pictures of the Code Red box, the latest bid around $175.
 Amazon did have the Liberty International release, but only available as used copies.
 The cheapest used copy sells for $75.
 One used copy sells for $374.
-The good news is that Amazon sells used copies of the original Vestron release as low as $6.
-The bad news, I no longer have a workable VHS player.
+None of this means that these DVDs are actually worth that much money, only that they had become so rare that sellers can jack up the price, similar to how sellers of comic books have jacked up the price to books that once sold for ten cents to hundreds of thousands of dollars.

 I Had No Idea This Was Goodbye